 Take time for yourself to get celebrated.
-There are several health benefits associated with celebrations such as they play an important role to add structure to your social lives and connect you with your families and backgrounds.
+There are several health benefits associated with celebrations such as they play an important role in adding structure to your social lives and connecting you with your families and backgrounds.
 Keep you fresh and stress-free.

-- Watching a movie, going to a concert, and celebrating a birthday.
+- Watching a movie, going to a concert, celebrating a birthday.